teeksingh/phase-1-final-project/planning.md

 Add a array iterator using differnt API endpoint for search by Gin Use foreach to iterate the object

- use .map or .filter to iterate array in search by ingreident
+ use .map or .filter to iterate array in search by ingredient